-External publications using SFID data (chronological)
+External publications that use SFID datasets/measures (chronological)

 Bradbury, Katharine.
 2021.
 Racial and Socioeconomic Test-Score Gaps in New England Metropolitan Areas: State School Aid and Poverty Segregation (New England Public Policy Center Research Report 21-2).
 Boston: Federal Reserve Bank of Boston.